-Slave-Free Alliance's leadership team spoke on a number of major platforms throughout 2022-23, informing thousands of supply chain leaders and managers about the hidden realities of modern slavery and forced labour exploitation.
-They spoke at seminars, conferences, podcasts and symposiums organised by the likes of:
+Slave-Free Alliance's leadership team spoke on a number of major platforms throughout 2022-23, informing thousands of supply chain leaders and managers about the hidden realities of modern slavery and forced labor exploitation.

+They spoke at seminars, conferences, podcasts and symposiums organized by the likes of:

 - · LinkedIn

 - · Gartner

-- · Concerto
+- Concerto

 - · Sands Capital

 - Savant

 - Everstream

 - Rotary International

 - · Good On Purpose

 - · Supply Chain Now

 - · Law firm Jones Day

-- Exiger
+- · Exiger

-Slave-Free Alliance team members and Tim Nelson, CEO of both Hope for Justice and SFA, appeared frequently in the media to discuss modern slavery and forced labour exploitation.
-In 2022-23 alone, this included BBC News, ITV News, Retail Gazette and The Times.
+Slave-Free Alliance team members and Tim Nelson, CEO of both Hope for Justice and SFA, appeared frequently in the media as expert contributors to discuss modern-day slavery and forced labor exploitation around the world.